websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 1. Properties sources are read in a deterministic order.
 See [Properties Source Order](#properties-source-order) for details.

-[Understanding Configuration Processing](#understanding-configuration-processing) (next) describes the the initial property source list, explains how property sources are added, and demonstrates how to determine property source order and property priority.
+[Configuration Processing](#configuration-processing) (next) describes the the initial property source list, explains how property sources are added, and demonstrates how to determine property source order and property priority.

 ### Configuration Processing